 Well, sadly, most of us are wrong.

-Super glue manufacturing procedure uses the only cyanoacrylate.
+Super glue manufacturing procedure uses only cyanoacrylate.
 It is an acrylic resin.
 Also, it turns into a nearly unbreakable bonding within a few seconds.

-And even the cyanoacrylate material has a surprising data for us.
+And even the cyanoacrylate material has surprising data for us.
 While we all think that water will dissolve the super glue, the reality is just the opposite.
 The acrylic resin uses water, more specifically, hydroxyl ions, to create the nearly unbreakable bonding.

-Once the resin found the slightest amount of water, the water will boost the bonding as cyanoacrylate creates a chain connecting each molecule with the hydroxyl ion found in the water.
+Once the resin finds the slightest amount of water, the water will boost the bonding as cyanoacrylate creates a chain connecting each molecule with the hydroxyl ion found in the water.
 So, you see that at least aquarium water won’t weaken the super glue.

 Let’s see what people have to say about it.

 Ideally speaking, super glue won’t kill your fish.
 Super glue is an adhesive that bonds quickly and transforms into a plastic state when dried/healed.
 It does not dissolve in water.
 If any fish pecks on the glue, it will not cause poisoning.